UNIVERSE-HPC/UNIVERSE-HPC.github.io/_pages/events/2024-11-15_hackathon-imperial.md

 ---

-**Join us for the third UNIVERSE-HPC Hackathon on Friday 15 November from 10:00 to 16:30 UTC**, which will take place **in person at the White City Campus of Imperial College London and online**.
+**Join us for the third UNIVERSE-HPC Hackathon on Friday 15 November from 10:00 to 16:30 UTC**, which will take place **in person at Imperial College London's [White City Campus](https://www.imperial.ac.uk/white-city-campus/), and online**.

+Everyone is welcome, whether you've participated in a previous UNIVERSE-HPC hackathon or not.

 ### [Register now](https://forms.office.com/Pages/ResponsePage.aspx?id=B3WJK4zudUWDC0-CZ8PTB9G-GHYM0EhAmv0YuWxLZoZURUpMSEdYVDRWMkc3T0ZZN0lQUUFLMElGUi4u).